 Fertility Signs While Breastfeeding

-If you are a woman hoping to become pregnant again, breastfeeding can become a confusing problem.
-While you want your baby to enjoy the benefits of breast milk for as long as possible, the hormones involved with breastfeeding obviously reduce your chances of becoming pregnant.
+If you are hoping to become pregnant again, breastfeeding can become a confusing problem.
+While you want your baby to enjoy the benefits of breast milk for as long as possible, the hormones involved with breastfeeding reduce your chances of becoming pregnant.

-According to WHO, mothers can breastfeed up to two years and beyond if they or their baby have a medical or emotional reason to do so (source).
+According to WHO, mothers are recommended to breastfeed for up to two years and beyond (3).
 They also suggest waiting for two years after giving birth to have another child.
-Not spacing out your births can increase your odds of premature birth and it gives your body time to recover from the strain of your first pregnancy (source).
+Not spacing out your births can increase your odds of premature birth, as spacing them gives your body time to recover from the strain of pregnancy.

 1. Return of Your Menstrual Cycle

-If your menstrual cycle has resumed, so has ovulation and your chance to become pregnant.
-If you want to try to better understand your cycle, we suggest tracking your period with an app on your phone or computer.
+If your menstrual cycle has resumed, you may be ovulating, which will increase your chance of becoming pregnant.
+If you want to understand your cycle better, we suggest tracking your period with an app on your phone or computer.

 2. Cervical Mucus

 Fertile women will notice a change in their cervical mucus when they are ovulating.
-Sperm needs a certain type of cervical mucus to thrive.
+Sperm needs a specific type of cervical mucus to thrive.

 You can expect thick, sticky cervical mucus in the days leading up to the ovulation phase.
-It is a preparatory mucus and sperm can remain inside of it, but it is too thick to move through.
+It is a preparatory mucus, meaning sperm can remain inside it, but it is too thick for sperm to move through.

 After ovulation, your cervical fluid will lessen and become thicker.
-Right before you menstruate, it is likely you will experience fluid that is typically white, thick, and even glue-like (source).
+Right before you menstruate, you will likely experience fluid that is typically white, thick, and even glue-like (4).

 3. Other Signs

-Some women experience these signs for a few months before their period actually resumes.
-This is a good sign your body is transitioning back to full fertility (source).
+Some women experience these signs for a few months before their period resumes.
+This is a good sign your body is transitioning back to full fertility (5).

 How to Improve Fertility While Breastfeeding